JianduojieDan/Database/final_project/README.md

 4.  **Verify Data:**
     Check the terminal output for the verification report, or inspect the tables manually using pgAdmin/psql to see the resulting transaction logs.

-## you pledge to meet all deadlines and will accept disciplinary action for failing to do so.
+## I pledge to meet all deadlines and will accept disciplinary action for failing to do so.